asjosik1991/lattice-symmetries/python/tutorial.md

 # Construct the Hamiltonian
 hamiltonian = ls.Operator(basis, expr)

-# Diagonalize the Hamiltonian using ARPACK
+# Diagonalize the Hamiltonian using ARPACK.
+The fast matrix-vector multiplication of `lattice-symmetries` will be used
 eigenvalues, eigenstates = scipy.sparse.linalg.eigsh(hamiltonian, k=1, which="SA")
 print("Ground state energy is {}".format(eigenvalues[0]))
 assert np.isclose(eigenvalues[0], -18.06178542)